By interacting with the body’s endocannabinoid system, cannabinoids like THC and CBD beneficially affect various crucial functions.

 THC is the most famous cannabinoid in cannabis, producing marijuana’s famous psychoactive effects.
 It interacts with the endocannabinoid system by directly binding to both CB1 and CB2 receptors.

 Because it binds with both kinds of receptors, THC exerts a wide range of effects on the body and mind.
-THC products can reduce nausea, stimulate appetite, and improve your mood.
+Research suggests that THC may help stimulate appetite, improve your mood, and reduce queasiness.

 Two types of THC currently on the market are Delta-8 THC and Delta-9 THC.
 Although their physiological and psychological results are similar, Delta-8 THC is only about two-thirds as potent.
 This makes Delta-8 THC better for people seeking milder psychoactive effects, which our Delta-8 Gummies are perfect for.